 Visitors are welcome in the Susquehanna Valley School District.
 Each of our school buildings is equipped with an access control system.
-Every visitor to our buildings must have a photo ID to pick up students and or gain entrance into the building beyond the security vestibule.
+Every visitor to our buildings must have a photo ID to pick lings must have a photo ID to pick up students and or gain entrance into the building beyond the security vestibule.
 Visitors are asked to follow these procedures: